It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Follow the dramatic yet flat coastal trail along the Pencarrow Coast to the 1906 lighthouse on the shoreline - about half an hour's bike ride.

-Head to New Zealand's first lighthouse, home to the countries only female lighthouse keeper.
-Once you reach the lighthouse you'll be rewarded with vast views over Wellington harbour and across to the South Island.
+Head to New Zealand's first lighthouse, once home to the countries only female lighthouse keeper.
+When you reach the lighthouse you'll be rewarded with vast views over Wellington harbour and across to the South Island.

 At some point (or many points) you’ll want to fuel up on some delish local eats.
 Close to the wharf, pop into somewhere casual like Chocolate Dayz …chocolate milkshake anyone?
 Be sure to wander about Eastbourne as there are many mouth watering spots to grab a bite like The Still Room, Marmalade Deli and Hive Café.